Learning-and-Intelligent-Systems/stacking/doc/execution.md

 # Execution Guide
 This guide will allow you to reproduce several of our experiments, in simulation and in hardware.

-## Generating a Block Set
-TODO: CSV to block set

 ---

 ## Running Tower Stacking